JoinColony/docs/colony/craft/managing-funds/payments.md

 1. From where you want to send the payment
 2. To which Ethereum address
 3. Which token and amount you wish to send

-4. You can also input details of why you are making this payment (optional)
+You can also input details of why you are making this payment (optional).

 ![](../assets/CreatePayment.gif)